Gull Bay (Kiashke Zaaging Anishinaabek)

 There is 1 long-term drinking water advisory:

 The new water treatment plant is expected to enable the community to lift the drinking water advisory and ensure access to safe drinking water in 97 residential homes and 8 community buildings.
-The environmental public health officer has provided chief and council with a recommendation to lift the long-term drinking water advisory.
+The community is working with its Contractor to address remaining deficiencies.

 Through supports provided by the Ontario First Nations Technical Services Corporation (OFNTSC) Centralized Water and Wastewater Operations Hub, funded by ISC, the community has strengthened operations.
 The community continues to have access to additional supports provided by OFNTSC.